Slavetomints/slavetomints.github.io/markdown/writeups/2025/vishwactf-2025/cryptography/rhythmic-cipher.md

 ![Gif 2-4](assets/2-4.gif)
 ![Gif 2-5](assets/2-5.gif)

-## Elementary my dear Watson
+## Elementary My Dear Watson!

-I've seen this before, this looks like the `Dancing Man cipher`, which first debuted in Sir Arthur Conan Doyle's "The Adventure of the Dancing Men"
+I've seen this before, this looks like the `Dancing Man cipher`, which first debuted in Sir Arthur Conan Doyle's "The Adventure of the Dancing Men".
+It is a simple
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTAwMzQ5NDQ0XX0=
+eyJoaXN0b3J5IjpbMTkyOTQzMTY4MV19
 -->